asutherland/pythongdb-gaudy/README.md

 - "cbt" as an awesome colorized backtrace
 - "cbt terse" produces the bare necessities of a colorized backtrace
 - "cbt full" is like "cbt" but with locals displayed too.
+- "pp THING" pretty print THING.
+Modify gdbaudy/pp-mozilla.yaml to teach it about new types.
+Reload using the info below

+Things that you used to be able to use but are now bit-rotted or moot:
 - "sl" as an awesome colorized / syntax highlighting "list"-like command.
 - "mbt" as a colorized fused C++/JS mozilla-specific backtrace